LibreOffice/dictionaries/en/README_en_ZA.txt

 2010-03-09 (nemeth AT OOo)
            - UTF-8 encoded dictionary:
-               - fix em-dash problem of OOo 3.2 by BREAK
+               - Fix em-dash problem of OOo 3.2 by BREAK
-               - suggesting words with typographical apostrophes
+               - Suggesting words with typographical apostrophes
-               - recognizing words with Unicode f ligatures
+               - Recognizing words with Unicode f ligatures
-           - add phonetic suggestion (Copyright (C) 2000 Björn Jacke, see the end of the file)
+           - Add phonetic suggestion (Copyright (C) 2000 Björn Jacke, see the end of the file).

 2021-02-15 (Marco A.G.Pinto)
            - Fixed: concious + conciousness.